 Each and every room has a view of the Med, so there’s no deliberating on that front.
 Couples will love the secluded Rooftop Duplex Suites, which have a private pool, sunloungers and dining area up on the roof.
 For families, there are multi-roomed options, such as the Seafront Bungalows.
 Every room is also equipped with a Smart TV, so you can keep on streaming those box sets straight from your phone.

-There are three pools, including one that’s heated and indoors and the adults-only, sea-facing, saltwater pool at the spa.
+There are three pools, including one that’s heated (open November to May) and indoors and the adults-only, sea-facing, saltwater pool at the spa.
 The main, mosaic-lined infinity pool overlooks the gardens and sea, with a separate children’s section.

-The Romans would love Amara’s spa, which has several treatment rooms for Carita and the Organic Pharmacy rituals, as well as a laconium, caldarium, tepidarium and frigidarium.
-It also has a hair salon, barbershop and juice bar.
+The Romans would love Amara’s spa, which has nine treatment rooms that each use native Cypriot ingredients in full body massages, detoxifying rituals and facials.
+It also has a hair salon, barbershop and fully equipped gym.

 Bring billowy, breezy clothing to take the edge off the scorching Cyprus heat, stacks of sunscreen and ancient-ruin-friendly footwear.

 All ages are welcome.
 Extra beds and baby cots can be added to all rooms (for 50 per cent of the room rate for the first child, 25 per cent for the second).
 Babysitting is available with a day’s notice, and there's a kids club for four to 12 year olds.

 Babies and up